 5 min read · Cost

-Tree stress and tree-fall risk
+Tree stress is a delayed-action risk

 California drought effects on home exteriors